stonkyoloer/ai-powered-options-trade-analyzer/README.md

 - **Rebalance Cadence**: Event-driven only (no routine weekly unless a trigger fires)

 **Portfolio Construction**
-Select exactly one ticker per sector (no duplicates), drawn initially from the ETF holdings (AIQ, BOTZ, ARKK, SHLD), but include any high-IV recent IPOs or AI spin-outs that meet all criteria.
+Select exactly one ticker per sector (no duplicates), drawn from the NASDAQ,  include any high-IV recent IPOs or AI spin-outs that meet all criteria.

 | Sector                  | AI Theme                                                   |
 |-------------------------|------------------------------------------------------------|